matthailu12/Media-Tracker/README.md

 # Media-Tracker
-Keeps track of all Media the user currently enjoys
+Keeps track of all Media the user currently enjoys.